What is an internship?

+When should I start exploring internship opportunities?
 Internships are competitive.
-Early preparation will improve your chance of securing one.
-As soon as you arrive to campus, you should begin to work towards making yourself an exceptional candidate.
-This includes maintaining a high GPA and participating in career-related workshops and events.
-Take advantage of faculty/staff resources that can help you develop and fine tune your resume.
-A strong resume that readily speaks to your strengths will position you to begin searching for potential employers.
+Early preparation will improve your chances of securing one.
+As soon as you come to campus, you should begin to work towards making yourself an exceptional candidate.
+This includes maintaining a high GPA as well as taking part in other activities and career-related workshops, including résumé writing.
+Take advantage of faculty/staff resources that can help you develop and fine-tune your résumé.
+A strong résumé that readily speaks to your strengths will position you to begin searching for potential employers.

-- Spring Internships early to mid-fall
+- Spring Internships - early to mid-fall

-- Summer Internships late fall to mid spring
+- Summer Internships - late fall to mid-spring

-- Fall Internships mid spring to early fall
+- Fall Internships - mid-spring to early fall

 Where can I do an internship?

 Student internships can occur in the Baltimore/DC area during the academic year, near your home during the summer, abroad, or wherever you choose to apply.
 Students are expected to arrange their own housing accommodations and/or transportation.